seongyooncho/CarND-Advanced-Lane-Lines/writeup.md

 The code for this step is contained in the eighths & ninth code cell of the IPython notebook located in "./examples/lane.ipynb".

+I have identified lane line pixels using histogram window.

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The code for this step is contained in the tenth code cell of the IPython notebook located in "./examples/lane.ipynb".

+I have used cv2.polyfit function to find radius of curvature.
+I have identified the center by averaging the bottom pixels of lane lines found.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.